Now accepting applications for WORKSHOP III

 Each workshop participant will have the opportunity to have one-on-one meetings with both Giancarlo and Chelsea to discuss their manuscripts in more detail, go over personalized reading lists, and think about next steps.

 For our first workshop in October 2017, we had the pleasure of a lunch with publicity extraordinaire Lauren Cerand, who was visiting from New York.
-Our second workshop's special guest will be announced closer to the workshop date.
+Our second and third workshop's special guest will be announced closer to the workshop date.